-It is a weekend market wholesalers market with around 7000 stalls.
-You will find all kinds of stuff here like furniture, home decor, gardening stuff, cutlery, antiques, pet accessories.
+It is a weekend wholesalers market with around 7000 stalls.
+You will find all kinds of stuff here like furniture, home decor, gardening stuff, cutlery, antiques, pet accessories and much more.

 It is a huge market and it is hardly possible to check out the complete market in a day.
 Do bargain and make sure that the products that you are buying are not damaged.
 Any valuable should definitely be checked for authenticity.
-You can’t trust the shopkeepers.
-Take care of your belongings.
+You can’t trust the shopkeepers and make sure to take care of your belongings.